lauchimoon/lang/README.md

 # lmoon language
-Toy stack-based language made in a few days
+Toy RPN language made in a few days